COSC1127-AI/ai-tools/README.md

-# ai-tools
+# AI Tools for teaching

-Various tools for AI teaching
+This repo contains various useful tools that may be used in a typical AI course.